acrolinx/sidebar-sdk-dotnet/README.md

 You can use the [Acrolinx Sidebar .NET SDK NuGet package](https://www.nuget.org/packages/Acrolinx.Sidebar/) to integrate Acrolinx in your .NET application.

+It supports both .NET (8.0.0 and above) and .NET Framework (4.7.2 and above).

 ## Live Demo

 [Acrolinx Sidebar Web Live Demo](https://acrolinx.github.io/acrolinx-sidebar-demo/samples/index.html)